daattali/beautiful-jekyll/_posts/2016-10-22-principal-component-analysis.md

 From the above two operations, what did we understand?

 * A vector consists of both length and direction.
 Scaling a vector by a value only changes it’s length and not it’s direction.
-This is an important observation in the transformation of matrices leading to form eigenvectors and eigenvalues.
+This is an important observation in the transformation of matrices leading to form **eigenvectors** and **eigenvalues**.

 * Irrespective of how much we scale the vector (3,2) by, the solution under the transformation matrix is always a multiple of 4.